 Product Verification

 Product verification is the systematic process of confirming the authenticity, integrity, and compliance of a product at every stage of the supply chain and throughout its lifecycle.
-It relies on physical inspection, digital tools, serialization, scannable codes, molecular or forensic markers, RFID/NFC technology, and often real-time cloud-based data checks.
-Product verification is critical to ensure that only legitimate, safe, and compliant goods reach end-users, helping brands, regulators, retailers, and consumers to combat counterfeiting, diversion, grey-market sales, and warranty or return fraud.
+It relies on physical inspection, digital tools, serialization, scannable codes, molecular or forensic markers, RFID/NFC technology, and real-time cloud-based data checks.
+Product verification is critical to ensure that only legitimate, safe, and compliant goods reach end-users, helping brands, regulators, retailers, and consumers combat counterfeiting, diversion, grey-market sales, and warranty or return fraud.

 Why this matters for Brand Protection / Anti-counterfeiting